Your money-making expert. Financial journalist, TV and radio personality.

 It’s easy to forget that the ‘teddy’ bear hasn’t always been a thing!

-Most people will have been an owner of a teddy bear at some point, although chances are you can’t remember what became of your cuddly friend.
+Most people will have been an owner of a teddy bear at some point.
+Although, chances are you can’t remember what became of your cuddly friend.

 But, you might be wondering, can you really make money collecting teddy bears?

-Well yes, there are certain makes of vintage teddy bears out there that collectors will pay a huge amount for.
+There are certain makes of vintage teddy bears out there that collectors will pay a huge amount for.

 This is a good time to invest in vintage teddy bears according to Jasper Pearson, from Sue Pearson Bears and Bygones in Sussex.